Ayoush/commit-history-modifier/README.md

 # coMmIT-hiStoRY-MoDIFier
-TEStinG SomE SUB PRoceSs FoR MOdIFyiNG cOMmIT HIsTORY
+TEStinG SomE SUB PROceSs FoR MOdIFyiNG cOMmIT HIsTORY